C0rWin/btc-docker/README.md

 **Note**: Adjust the `rpcuser` and `rpcpassword` to secure your node.

+## Security Considerations

+This container runs as a non-root user (`bitcoin`), which provides an additional layer of security.
+The `bitcoin` user has:

+- Limited permissions within the container
+- Ownership only of the `/bitcoin` directory
+- No login shell (`/sbin/nologin`)

 ## Conclusion

-This Docker setup provides a convenient way to run a Bitcoin Core node in an isolated environment, making it easy to manage and scale.
+This Docker setup provides a convenient and secure way to run a Bitcoin Core node in an isolated environment, making it easy to manage and scale.
 For more advanced configurations, refer to the [Bitcoin Core documentation](https://bitcoin.org/en/full-node).